ARPA-H-BDF/bdfkb-schema/examples/README.md

-# Examples of use of bdf_toolbox_schema
+# Examples of use of bdfkb_schema

-This folder contains example data conforming to bdf_toolbox_schema
+This folder contains example data conforming to bdfkb_schema

 The source for these is in [src/data](../src/data/examples)